-- (2) The package contains greater than a Type A quantity of radioactive material, (i. e., > 1000 Ci of Hydrogen 3, or > than 30 Ci of Phosphorus 32, or > 60 Ci of Carbon 14. - (3) There is evidence of degradation of package integrity, such as crushed, wet or damaged. - b) Damaged Packages: - (1) Do not touch any package suspected of leaking. - (2) Request the person delivering the package to remain until monitored by the RSO. - (3) Contact the RSO immediately.
-RSO must complete Receipt of Radioactive Materials Form. - c) Undamaged Packages: Place the shipment in a secure area of the mailroom and contact the Authorized User or the RSO immediately. - 3) The packing report will be entered into the RSO inventory records.
-These records will be kept for as long as the material is possessed or until 3 years after transfer or disposal. - 4) Authorized users are required to keep a daily log of the amount of radioactivity used, disposed, and that which remains.
-It is recommended that Authorized Users use the Stock Aliquot Log form. - 5) An inventory of materials on hand, and disposed will be conducted bi-annually. - i.
-Security of Licensed Materials: - 1) All locations where radioactive materials are stored or used must be secure from intentional or accidental unauthorized access or removal by following the requirements below: - a) Radioactive material will be stored in a locked container. - b) The source may be stored in a separate container with its own lock, or locks may be installed on refrigerators or freezers where the material is stored. - c) Laboratories in which radioisotopes are stored will be secure from unauthorized access whenever not occupied by an Authorized User, RSO, or Radiation Worker. - d) Areas where radioisotopes are used or stored must be pre-approved by the RSO and reflected in this Radiation Safety Chapter, as part of License requirements.

-e) Whenever licensed materials are in use in a controlled or restricted area, they must be under constant surveillance by the radiation worker to prevent others from becoming contaminated or exposed.
+- Authorized users are required to keep a daily log of the amount of radioactivity used, disposed, and that which remains.
+It is recommended that Authorized Users use the Stock Aliquot Log form. - An inventory of materials on hand, and disposed will be conducted bi-annually.

+Security of Licensed Materials:

+- All locations where radioactive materials are stored or used must be secure from intentional or accidental unauthorized access or removal by following the requirements below: - Radioactive material will be stored in a locked container. - The source may be stored in a separate container with its own lock, or locks may be installed on refrigerators or freezers where the material is stored. - Laboratories in which radioisotopes are stored will be secure from unauthorized access whenever not occupied by an Authorized User, RSO, or Radiation Worker. - Areas where radioisotopes are used or stored must be pre-approved by the RSO and reflected in this Radiation Safety section, as part of License requirements. - Whenever licensed materials are in use in a controlled or restricted area, they must be under constant surveillance by the radiation worker to prevent others from becoming contaminated or exposed.

-j.
-Classification of Areas:
+5. Classification of Areas:

-- 1) Restricted Area An area shall be designated as "Restricted" where there are any radioactive materials used or stored in quantities less than that listed below. - a) A placard with the radiation symbol and the words "CAUTION RADIOACTIVE MATERIALS" is required to be posted in "Restricted" areas. - 2) Radiation Area An area shall be designated as a "Radiation Area" when a major portion of the body could receive in any one hour, a dose in excess of 5 millirems (0.
-05 mSv) at 30 centimeters from the source or from any surface that the radiation penetrates. - a) A placard with the radiation symbol and the words: "CAUTION -RADIOACTIVE MATERIALS" must be posted in areas considered to be Radiation Areas4 - 3) High Radiation Area An area shall be designated as a "High Radiation Area" when a major portion of the body could receive in any one hour a dose in excess of 100 millirems (1 mSv) at 30 centimeters from the source or from any surface that the radiation penetrates.
-For appropriate postings for High Radiation areas see 10-144A CMR 220, Part D, 28. - k.
-Posting and Labeling Requirements: - 1) A "NOTICE TO EMPLOYEES" Maine form HHE-845 must posted in a conspicuous place wherever radioactive materials are used or stored. - 2) Emergency Procedures, including a contact list should be posted conspicuously in areas of radioactive material storage or use. - 3) Each container of licensed or registered material, including refrigerators and freezers, must be labeled with the radiation symbol and the words, "CAUTION, RADIOACTIVE MATERIAL" or "DANGER, RADIOACTIVE MATERIAL". - 1.
-Maximum Permissible Occupational Dose Limits: - 1) Dose Limits for Adult Workers/Minors:Radiation Safety Controls are in place to protect radiation workers and others from occupational exposure.
+- Restricted Area An area shall be designated as "Restricted" where there are any radioactive materials used or stored in quantities less than that listed below. - A placard with the radiation symbol and the words "CAUTION RADIOACTIVE MATERIALS" is required to be posted in "Restricted" areas. - Radiation Area An area shall be designated as a "Radiation Area" when a major portion of the body could receive in any one hour, a dose in excess of 5 millirems (0.
+05 mSv) at 30 centimeters from the source or from any surface that the radiation penetrates. - A placard with the radiation symbol and the words: "CAUTION RADIOACTIVE MATERIALS" must be posted in areas considered to be Radiation Areas4 - High Radiation Area An area shall be designated as a "High Radiation Area" when a major portion of the body could receive in any one hour a dose in excess of 100 millirems (1 mSv) at 30 centimeters from the source or from any surface that the radiation penetrates.
+For appropriate postings for High Radiation areas see 10-144A CMR 220, Part D, 28.

+6. Posting and Labeling Requirements:

+- A "NOTICE TO EMPLOYEES" Maine form HHE-845 must posted in a conspicuous place wherever radioactive materials are used or stored. - Emergency Procedures, including a contact list should be posted conspicuously in areas of radioactive material storage or use. - Each container of licensed or registered material, including refrigerators and freezers, must be labeled with the radiation symbol and the words, "CAUTION, RADIOACTIVE MATERIAL" or "DANGER, RADIOACTIVE MATERIAL".

+7. Maximum Permissible Occupational Dose Limits:

+Dose Limits for Adult Workers/Minors: Radiation Safety Controls are in place to protect radiation workers and others from occupational exposure.
 Following is a table of annual dose limits for occupationally exposed individuals.